 “Basically, I do IPD all day, every day!”
-Himanshu Rasam (MIIPS ’16) says of his role at Autodesk, where he uses some of the skills he developed in the Integrated Product Development class.
-As a Product Manager at Autodesk, Rasam applies much of what he learned as a student of the Master of Integrated Innovation for Products and Services program.
-He continues to sharpen the business skills he gained in Negotiation and Marketing courses, and relies on his design experience and engineering background as he coordinates with developers.
-Rasam's role as a Product Manager is a bit of a departure for the former engineer.
+Himanshu Rasam (MIIPS ’16) says of his role at Autodesk, where he uses the skills he developed in the Integrated Product Development class.
+As a Product Manager at Autodesk, Rasam applies much of what he learned as a student of the Master of Integrated Innovation for Products & Services program.
+He continues to sharpen the business skills he gained in Negotiation and Marketing

 “Before the MIIPS program, I thought I would be a Mechanical Engineer, designing mechanical products,” Rasam says.
-Having studied engineering as an undergraduate student, he assumed a job in mechanical engineering was the next natural step.
+He had studied engineering as an undergraduate student and assumed a job in mechanical engineering was the next natural step.
 Upon entering the MIIPS program, though, Rasam learned the lexicon of business professionals and designers, and his engineering background was enriched by courses in marketing and user experience design.
-Interested in learning more about design, Rasam deviated from his mechanical engineering plan and pursued a Product Design and Innovation internship at Autodesk in Silicon Valley, an experience that would transform his professional goals.
+Intrigued by design, Rasam deviated from his mechanical engineering plan and pursued a Product Design and Innovation internship at Autodesk in Silicon Valley, an experience that would transform his professional goals and shape his career.

 “At Autodesk, I was introduced to this whole new world of UX and UI design, and that changed my idea of where I should be going," says Rasam.
 For twelve weeks, he researched and collaborated with software and design teams, innovated workflows and tested product usability.